 We met at (the correct) Ashanti Lodge and set off for a tour of a Cape Town Township.

-Read all about this experience in a separate post right here.
+Read all about this experience in a separate post about Visiting a Township in Cape Town right here.

 After the township tour (which was a pretty even mixture of heartwarming and heartbreak), we set off for our first drive.
 All the windows were down (no aircon… but a LOT of circulating breeze!).
 The Danish put on some music, and I set out to write and edit photos from the township.
 It was a beautiful drive, and after passing mountainous and rocky areas we came upon big plain of wineries and irrigation.